Grammatical Error Correction for Low-Resource Languages: The Case of Zarma: Errors Being Addressed

 \subsubsection{Logical Errors}

-Logical errors are inconsistencies in sentence meaning that arise from incorrect verb conjugations, subject-verb agreement, or the misuse of grammatical markers.
-Unlike grammatical errors, logical errors affect the semantic coherence of a sentence.
+Logical errors are inconsistencies in sentence meaning often caused by incorrect verb conjugations, subject-verb agreement issues, or the misuse of grammatical markers such as tense or aspect markers.
+These errors affect the semantic coherence of the sentence and require contextual understanding to correct.